Reviews11 min read

 Frequently Asked Questions

 Does SiteGround's price go up after the first year?
 Yes, and significantly.
 Renewal prices run roughly 3-6x the introductory rate — the StartUp plan goes from ~$2.99/month to ~$17.99/month at renewal.
-This is the single most important thing to budget for before you sign up.
-Don't get blindsided by it like a lot of people do.
+This is the most important thing to budget for before signing up.
+A lot of people get blindsided by it.

 Is SiteGround still recommended by WordPress.org in 2026?
 Yes.
-SiteGround remains one of three hosts officially recommended by WordPress.org, and that recommendation is based on technical quality standards — not a paid placement or sponsorship deal.
+SiteGround remains one of three hosts officially recommended by WordPress.org, based on technical quality standards — not a paid placement or sponsorship deal.

 Does SiteGround offer a free trial?
 No free trial, but there's a 30-day money-back guarantee.
-Based on what I've seen and heard from other users, getting a refund within that window has been pretty straightforward — no drawn-out cancellation runaround.
+From what I've seen and heard from other users, getting a refund within that window has been pretty straightforward — no complicated cancellation process.

 How is SiteGround's uptime in real-world use?
 In my own monitoring over 18+ months, I've consistently seen uptime between 99.97% and 99.99% — better than what I experienced on several cheaper alternatives.
-Their 99.9% guarantee is rarely even tested because they tend to exceed it by a comfortable margin.
+Their 99.9% guarantee rarely even comes into play because they tend to exceed it comfortably.

 Can I host multiple websites on SiteGround?
-The StartUp plan limits you to one website, full stop.
+The StartUp plan limits you to one website.
 For multiple sites, you need at least GrowBig, which supports unlimited websites.
-If you're an agency or freelancer managing client sites, GrowBig is really the minimum viable option — GoGeek is worth the jump if you're managing more than 5-6 active client projects.
+If you're an agency or freelancer managing client sites, GrowBig is really the minimum option — GoGeek is worth jumping to if you're managing more than 5-6 active client projects.